 4. What assets exist or need to made to deliver the project?

 Felix has been working with a design agency to create the look and feel for his store, as well his website.
-This means we already have fonts, colors and logos to work with makes the design phase a lot easier.
+This means we already have fonts, colors and logos to work with, making the design phase a lot easier.

 5. What’s the context of the activation?